cunnie/docs/ntp_too_expensive.md

 # Why Is My NTP Server Costing Me $500/Year <sup>[[1]](#yearly_cost)</sup>?
+Part 1

 Our recent monthly Amazon AWS bills were much higher than normal&mdash;$40 dollars higher than normal.
 What happened?

 We investigated and discovered our public NTP server was heavily loaded.
 Over a typical 45-minute period, our instance provided time service to 248,777 unique clients (possibly more, given that a firewall may "mask" several clients), with an aggregate outbound data of 247,581,892 bytes (247 MB).
-Over the course of a month this traffic ballooned to 332GB outbound traffic, which costs ~$40.
+Over the course of a month this traffic ballooned to 332GB outbound traffic, which cost ~$40.

-This blog post discusses how we investigated the problem and what steps we took to reduce our AWS traffic costs.
+This blog post discusses the techniques we used to investigate the problem.
+A future blog post (Part 2) will discuss how we fixed the problem.

 ### Clue #1: The Amazon Bill